-18. The most recent HealthStats NSW data available at the time of the Authority's decision indicates that Maitland LGA recorded a higher than average level of alcohol attributable deaths for the period 2016-2017, and a lower than average level of alcohol attributable hospitalisations for the period 2017-2018.
+18. The most recent HealthStats NSW data available at the time of the Authority's decision indicates that North Sydney LGA recorded a lower than average level of alcohol-attributable deaths for the period 2017-2018, and a higher than average level of alcohol-attributable hospitalisations for the period 2018-2019.